NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concepts_combos.md

 > Most projects only need the default Combo Manager, but the system is interface-based so advanced projects can provide
 > their own implementation based on the `CombatComboManagerInterface`.
 >
-> The default combo data asset is still a **State Tree**, so custom managers must preserve that contract, unless they are
+> The default combo data asset is still a **State Tree**, so custom managers must preserve that contract unless they are
 > intentionally replacing Ninja Combat's default orchestration model.
 {style="tip"}